xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-015.md

 'ABCאבגDEF'.split(''); // ['A', 'B', 'C', 'ג' ,'ב' ,'א', 'D', 'E', 'F']
 ```

-This issue is not easy to solve in the browser, see: [BiDi in Pixi.js] or choose to implement it ourselves like [mapbox-gl-rtl-text], see: [Improving Arabic and Hebrew text in map labels].
+This issue is not easy to solve in the browser, see: [BiDi in Pixi.js]. [mapbox-gl-rtl-text] and [rtl-text] ported [International Components for Unicode (ICU)] to WASM which will increase the JS bundle size.
 However, currently we can use [bidi-js] to handle it, when encountering RTL characters, we need to manually reverse them:

 ```ts
 import bidiFactory from 'bidi-js';